Reviewmancing Saga – Romancing SaGa 2: Revenge of the Seven

 In my development of articles for Dreamcast Mania!, one theme has come up quite a lot – the lack of support from major companies like EA, Square and Konami greatly injured the Dreamcast’s chances of success.
 I agree that it certainly wasn’t a good thing, and I certainly agree that missing support from companies like Square and Enix in Japan was very close to receiving a death note.
 But when it comes to good ol’ Electronic Arts, I’m not so certain.

 Hear me out with this one – the Dreamcast was released here in 1999.
 It died in 2001.
 2001 is also the first year of Madden on the Playstation 2.
-Maybe my memory is foggy, but I remember that during the years of the original Playstation, it was NFL Gameday that was the big football game in town, while Madden was fairly shoddy. → Read the rest
+Maybe my memory is foggy, but I remember that during the years of the original Playstation, it was NFL Gameday that was the big football game in town, while Madden was fairly shoddy. → The Lord of the Rings: The Fellowship of the Read

 Playing catch up: Chrono Trigger